Skip to main content

 </html>

-When a specific dialects isn't avaialble, Insytful automatically falls back to the next available dialect group.
+If a specific dialect isn't avaialble, Insytful automatically falls back to the next available dialect group.
 For example, if "es-MX" (Mexican Spanish) is set but no dictionary exists for it, Insytful defaults to "es" and applies the generic Spanish dictionary instead.

-Your pages might contain content in different languages, for example:
+Some pages contain content in more than one language, for example:

 • Translations